 Free local calls

-Free local and toll free calls
+Free toll free calls

 High speed internet connection